 Despite the difficulties, robotic surgery clearly has a big future.
 Work is now underway to give the machines "tactile feedback", the current technology not providing any "feel" to the surgeon.
 Another technology under investigation is "data fusion", with ultrasound or other medical imaging data merged into the surgeon's video system.
 Finally, work is being done on specialized robots that would only be able to perform a limited range of operations, but which would be much less expensive and easier to use than a full-function general-purpose robot.BACK_TO_TOP

 * PHOENIX RISING: The five-year memorial on the 11 September attacks on the USA has brought attention to the "Freedom Tower", the new skyscraper that will be the centerpiece of the complex of buildings on the site where once the twin World Trade Center (WTC) towers stood.
-According to a BBC WORLD Online article ("Building A Skyscraper After 9/11" by Rebecca Morelle), the Freedom Tower will rise to 541 meters (a patriotic 1,776 feet) and is to be completed in 2011.
+According to an article from BBC.com ("Building A Skyscraper After 9/11" by Rebecca Morelle), the Freedom Tower will rise to 541 meters (a patriotic 1,776 feet) and is to be completed in 2011.
 To no surprise it will feature innovations designed to improve safety and survivability:

 The Freedom Tower was designed by the firm of Skidmore, Owings, & Merrill (SOM).
 It will feature a parapet at 418 meters (1,368 feet) to mark the height of old Trade Center towers.
 SOM officials believe the structure is state-of-the-art in terms of the safety of its design, but do not claim it is foolproof.
 A company official says: "We have learned to deal with threats on buildings, but architecture should be the last line of defense."